 Water quality overview

 The US Environmental Protection Agency (EPA) in collaboration with the Mystic River Watershed Association issues a water quality report card for the Mystic River Watershed each year.
 In 2014, the format of the grade changed from a watershed wide average to what you see below - a map offering waterbody by waterbody reporting.
 (Check out our in-depth analysis that makes the case for this change.)
 The grade is based on how frequently waterbodies meet bacteria standards for swimming and boating.
 You'll see that the Mystic River is a great place to go boating and the Mystic Lakes are a great place for a swim!
 The grade also shows that much work lies ahead in realizing the promise of the Clean Water Act in many of our waterbodies.
-See the 2015 grade below, and read the EPA press release or the Boston Globe article Mystic River report card ranges from A to F (6/01/16).
+See the 2016 grade below and read the EPA press release.

 HOW IS WATER QUALITY IN THE MYSTIC RIVER WATERSHED?